 Once the webhook is manually registered in JIRA the connection will work; but because user credentials do not belong to the JIRA administrator, you will not be able to see the webhook status in real-time.
 Instead, you will see the webhook status based on the last successful action.

-Before you enable the project, you must also go to JIRA and enable the "Elements Reference" custom URL field for the selected JIRA project & make sure this field is added to all story screens in that project.
+Before you enable the project, you must also go to JIRA and create a "Elements Reference" custom URL field for the selected JIRA project & make sure this field is added to all story screens in that project.

 Once the setup is complete just enable the project.
 You can enable/disable the project at any time you want.